Native American Association of Germany e.V.

 The truth is, knowledge opens doors and bans close them.

-We’ve never demanded any bans—not a single one.
-We focus on education to enable understanding.
+The Native American Association of Germany has never demanded any bans - not a single one.
+The main focus has always been on educational and informational efforts to facilitate understanding.
 Trying to shift one’s own perspective is essential.

-Over the years, we’ve repeatedly witnessed the same cycle.
+Over the years, the same cycle could be observed again and again.
 Individuals or groups who are aware of the importance of decolonization raise concerns about practices that should be reconsidered, because they date back to the colonial era, might be viewed as cultural appropriation, or hurt the feelings of those who's ancestors survived a genocide and endured a lot in order to keep traditions alive.
 Within hours, German media and political parties turn it into a calculated fabrication - falsely framed as a ‘ban’ - aimed at emotional manipulation.
 Two examples:

 • The alleged demand to cancel Winnetou - a fictional character created by German author Karl May - was a calculated construct lacking any foundation.